alanesq/CameraWifiMotion/readme.txt

 the image was captured.
 It has the ability to capture images at a higher resolution but will not be able to store 10 images if you set the highest.

+The motion detection works by capturing a greyscale image 3 times a second (320x240 pixels).
+This image is split up in to 20x20 pixel blocks (i.e. 16 x 12 blocks for the complete image).
+All the pixel values in each block are averaged to give a single number for each block between 0 and 255 (i.e. average brightness of the block).
+These resulting 16x12 blocks are then compared to the previously captured one and if the value of any block has varied by more then the "block" setting then this block is declared changed.
+If enough blocks have changed (percentage of active image detection area, the "image" setting) then motion is detected.
+So the two settings you can vary equate to:
+        Block = how much brighness variation in the image is required to trigger Image = how much of the image area needs to change to count as movement detected

-There is a 3 x 3 grid of tick boxes on the right of the main screen, this is a mask to set which parts of the image are used when detecting motion (i.e. only the ticked areas are used).
+There is a 4 x 3 grid of tick boxes on the right of the main screen, this is a mask to set which parts of the image are used when detecting motion (i.e. only the ticked areas are used).

 It also has the following URLs you can use: